 main outlets for British wool are carpets, clothing and insulation - with

 knitting yarn being a very minor and specialist business.
 So, the sheep you see in the fields

 and hills don't 'give' us wool, but are destined for the meat trade.
-Let's not forget also that
+Also,

 14 million sheepskins are produced annually